Site icon I Love to Watch You Play

 Parents who do too much for their kids are often meeting their own needs for control, validation, or purpose rather than focusing on what their children truly need.
 This can stem from a desire to shield their child from failure or anxiety about their future, which inadvertently serves the parent’s emotional needs more than the child’s growth.

-As we explored in Are We Doing Too Much for Our Athletes, and The Damaging Effects of Over-parenting Our Athletes, athletes can associate their success with our involvement rather than their hard work, which often leads to a loss of joy and purpose in what they are doing and eventually, many of these kids will quit the sport they once loved.
+As we explored in Are We Doing Too Much for Our Athletes and The Damaging Effects of Overparenting.
+When athletes equate their success with parental involvement rather than their hard work, it often leads to a loss of joy and purpose.
+Eventually, many of these kids will quit the sport they once loved.

 Redefining Our Role As Parents